A Comparative Study of Iterative Riemann Solvers for the Shallow Water and Euler Equations: The Euler equations

-We compare the initial guesses by applying each within Newton's method as is done in Section \ref{sec:Results SWEs}.
+} We compare the initial guesses by applying each in combination with Newton's method, as is done in Section \ref{sec:Results SWEs}.
 The results are presented in Table \ref{tab:time newton solver with all IG}.
-Note that the two-rarefaction approximation (RR) and convex combination (CC) require fewer iterations on average.
+The two-rarefaction (RR) and convex combination (CC) approximations require fewer iterations on average.
 However, the greater cost of the CC approximation itself outweighs the advantage obtained from the reduced number of iterations required, yielding the slowest method overall.
-If there is flexibility in the required accuracy, given the results attained by the convex combination approximation when dealing with weak weaves, we could define an adaptive Riemann solver as done for the shallow water equations.
-However, this approximate Riemann solver would need to be iterative due to the low precision obtained when the solution has strong waves as described in Appendix \ref{sec: Approximate state RSs}.
 Again we conclude that the two-shock approximation is the best initial guess available for an iterative scheme (assuming that one always checks first for the two-rarefaction case).

+In Appendix \ref{sec: Approximate state RSs} we define an adaptive noniterative Riemann solver based on the CC approximation, similar to that proposed for the SWEs.
+This approximation can be used as a solver for problems with weak weaves, and as the initial guess for an iterative algorithm for problems with strong waves.
+Even though for weak wave problems this solver does not provide an exact solution, the accuracy attained with our ensemble of test problems is competitive (0.04\% average relative error).
+Furthermore, an improvement in execution time of approximately 25\% was obtained with respect to the fastest fully iterative scheme considered in this work.